 The “smart way” of wrapping Fortran functions, as explained above, is suitable for wrapping (e.g. third party) Fortran codes for which modifications to their source codes are not desirable nor even possible.

-of an intermediate signature file can be skipped in most
+intermediate signature file can be skipped in most cases.
+F2PY specific

-example) which are ignored by Fortran compilers but F2PY interprets
+!f2py, for example) which are ignored by Fortran compilers but

-Here is shown a modified version of the previous Fortran code, save it
+Consider a modified version of the previous Fortran code with F2PY directives,

 C FILE: FIB3.F SUBROUTINE FIB(A,N) C C CALCULATE FIRST N FIBONACCI NUMBERS C INTEGER N REAL*8 A(N) Cf2py intent(in) n Cf2py intent(out) a Cf2py depend(n) a DO I=1,N IF (I.EQ.1) THEN A(I) = 0.0D0 ELSEIF (I.EQ.2) THEN A(I) = 1.0D0 ELSE A(I) = A(I-1) + A(I-2) ENDIF ENDDO END C END FILE FIB3.F